opendocsg/slw-judgments-backfill/2017_SGHC_136/report.md

 **Whether the Order should be set aside**

 19     In making the Order, Edmund Leow JC decided that a joint tenant’s interest can be attached and taken in execution under a WSS.
-His Honour chose to depart from the High Court decision in _Malayan Banking Bhd v Focal Finance Ltd_ [1998] 3 SLR(R) 1008 (“ _Malayan Banking_ ”) which decided otherwise.
+His Honour chose to depart from the High Court decision in _Malayan Banking Bhd v Focal Finance Ltd_ <span class="citation">[1998] 3 SLR(R) 1008</span> (“ _Malayan Banking_ ”) which decided otherwise.
 Before I proceed to consider both decisions, it would be useful to first describe the nature of a joint tenant’s interest in land.

 **_Nature of a joint tenant’s interest_**

 20     In a joint tenancy, all the joint tenants together own the whole property.
 Joint tenants have rights between each other, but against the world they are seen as one owner.
 No one joint tenant

 holds any specific or distinct share of the property.
 The interest of each joint tenant is identical and lies in the whole of the property.
 The hallmark of a joint tenancy is the right of survivorship.
-See _Goh Teh Lee v Lim Li Pheng Maria and others_ [2010] 3 SLR 364 (“ _Goh Teh Lee_ ”) at [11]; Tan Sook Yee, Tang Hang Wu & Kelvin FK Low, _Tan Sook Yee’s Principles of Singapore Land Law_ (LexisNexis, 3rd Ed, 2009) (“ _Principles of Singapore Land Law_ ”) at para 9.5.
+See _Goh Teh Lee v Lim Li Pheng Maria and others_ <span class="citation">[2010] 3 SLR 364</span> (“ _Goh Teh Lee_ ”) at [11]; Tan Sook Yee, Tang Hang Wu & Kelvin FK Low, _Tan Sook Yee’s Principles of Singapore Land Law_ (LexisNexis, 3rd Ed, 2009) (“ _Principles of Singapore Land Law_ ”) at para 9.5.

 21     Because each joint tenant’s interest in the property is indistinguishable, joint tenants have to act jointly to effectively bind the estate which they hold jointly.
 Every joint tenant must partake in any dealings with the whole legal estate before such dealings may effectively bind the entire estate since the whole estate does not reside in a single joint tenant.
 Therefore, although a joint tenant is entitled to the whole of the interest in the property, he cannot sell the property without the agreement of all the joint tenants.
 See _Goh Teh Lee_ at [17].